home-assistant/developers.home-assistant/blog/2020-09-30-lazyMoreInfo-viewChanges.md

 const LitElement = Object.getPrototypeOf(customElements.get("hui-masonry-view"));
 ```

 But Note!
 This is not supported by HA.
-In the future this may not work to import LitElement.
+In the future, this may not work to import LitElement.